 Note: this is a blog post from the DIB Lab journal club.

-Questions and Comments:.
+Jump to Questions and Comments:.

 "Bloom Filter Trie: a data structure for pan-genome storage."

 by Guillaume Holley, Roland Wittler, and Jens Stoye.

 - Pan Genome: Represents genes in a clade that comprises hundreds/thousands of strains that share large sequence parts but differ by individual mutations from one another.

 - Colored De Bruijn Graph (C-DBG) - A directed graph where each vertex represents a kmer and is associated with a color that represents the genome where the kmer occurs.
 An edge between vertex x and vertex y exists if x[2..k] = y[1..k-1]